ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 Two detectors, one per direction, because the evidence is not the same evidence.
 The sending side can read the browser's own bandwidth estimate; the receiving side has none to read and has to rebuild the verdict from what arrived.
-They replaced the single `CongestionDetector` in 4.10.0, which answered for both directions from one signal and carried two permanently-zero fields for the other.
+They replaced the single `CongestionDetector` in 4.9.0, which answered for both directions from one signal and carried two permanently-zero fields for the other.

 ### `UplinkCongestionDetector` — `uplink-congestion`

-**What it reads** is the room left on the path:
-`availableOutgoingBitrate - sendingBitrate`, kept on the connection as `outgoingBitrateHeadroom` with an EWMA beside it.
-On a healthy call it is comfortably positive and fairly steady — the encoder asks for less than the path offers.
-When a path narrows the estimate drops immediately and the encoder takes a beat to follow it down, so the headroom falls through zero and goes sharply negative for a collection or two. **That moment is the signal**: not a level, but a sender pressed against a ceiling that just moved.

-Three things must hold together, and each covers what the others cannot:

-- `qualityLimitationReason` is `bandwidth` — the browser's own congestion verdict.
-- the headroom is `headroomDropRatio` (0.25) of the recent maximum estimate below its own EWMA — the maximum being the highest estimate of the last ten seconds of stats time, from a window the detector keeps itself.
-Measured against the path rather than against the headroom itself, because a difference that passes through zero cannot be a denominator.
+**How it decides.** `qualityLimitationReason === 'bandwidth'` decides *whether* this is congestion; two witnesses decide *how deep*, and each is already a fraction of this connection's own normal, so neither needs a scale to be configured:

+- `undershoot` — how far `availableOutgoingBitrate` has fallen below the highest it recently reached, which is a fraction by construction.
+The maximum is a decaying one: it fades on a half-life of about three minutes of stats time rather than dropping out of a window.
-- mean pacer queue time is `sendDelayGrowthRatio` (3×) of its own EWMA and above a 10 ms noise floor — Δ`totalPacketSendDelay` over Δ`packetsSent`, the only reading of a counter whose specification says the total is "added to totalPacketSendDelay when packetsSent is incremented".
+- `pacerBloating` — how far `avgPacketSendDelayInMs` sits above its own running median, with four times the median as the top of the scale and a 1 ms noise floor under the baseline.
+That mean is Δ`totalPacketSendDelay` over Δ`packetsSent`, the only reading of a counter whose specification says the total is "added to totalPacketSendDelay when packetsSent is incremented".

+They combine as a **geometric mean**, so a witness at its healthy level takes the severity to zero rather than merely failing to add: a path narrowing with the pacer empty is an encoder that was asked for less — a muted camera, a replaced track, a screen share of a still slide — and a pacer filling on an unchanged path is a hiccup.
+The only configured number is `minSeverity`.

 That is a change of anchor from 4.9.0, and it was measured rather than argued.
 Against a loopback call throttled to 500 kbit on Chromium 141: